Completion theorem for equivariant $K$-theory: Review of -homotopy theory of schemes

-While dealing with the algebraic $K$-theory of schemes with group action, one often needs to know that certain kind of quotient schemes for the group action exist.
-We shall usually only need to know that the following kind of quotient schemes exist ({\sl cf.} \cite[Proposition~23]{EG}).

-\begin{lem} Let $H$ be a linear algebraic group acting freely and linearly on a $k$-scheme $U$ such that the quotient $U/H$ exists as a quasi-projective variety.
+For $X, Y \in \Sch^G_k$, let $X \stackrel{G} {\times} Y$ denote the quotient of the scheme $X \times Y$ by the diagonal action of $G$.
+This quotient is only an {\'e}tale sheaf on $\Sch_k$ in general and not a scheme.
+However, we shall need to know in this text that the quotients of this kind exist as schemes in the following cases ({\sl cf.} \cite[Proposition~23]{EG}).
+We refer to \cite[Lemma~2.1]{Krishna2} for a proof. \begin{lem} Let $H$ be a linear algebraic group acting freely and linearly on a $k$-scheme $U$ such that the quotient $U/H$ exists as a quasi-projective scheme.
 Let $X$ be a $k$-scheme with a linear action of $H$.
 Then the mixed quotient $X \stackrel{H} {\times} U$ for the diagonal action on $X \times U$ exists as a scheme and is quasi-projective.
 Moreover, this quotient is smooth if both $U$ and $X$ are so.
-In particular, if $H$ is a closed subgroup of a linear algebraic group $G$ and $X$ is a $k$-scheme with a linear action of $H$, then the quotient $G \stackrel{H} {\times} X$ is a quasi-projective scheme. \end{lem} \begin{proof} It is already shown in \cite[Proposition~23]{EG} using \cite[Proposition~7.1]{GIT} that the quotient $X \stackrel{H} {\times} U$ is a scheme.
-Moreover, as $U/H$ is quasi-projective, \cite[Proposition~7.1]{GIT} in fact shows that $X \stackrel{H} {\times} U$ is also quasi-projective.
-The similar conclusion about $G \stackrel{H} {\times} X$ follows from the first case by taking $U = G$ and by observing that $G/H$ is a smooth quasi-projective scheme ({\sl cf.} \cite[Theorem~6.8]{Borel}).
-The assertion about the smoothness is clear since $X \times U \to X \stackrel{H} {\times} U$ is an $H$-torsor. \end{proof}
+In particular, if $H$ is a closed subgroup of a linear algebraic group $G$ and $X$ is a $k$-scheme with a linear action of $H$, then the quotient $G \stackrel{H} {\times} X$ is a quasi-projective scheme. \end{lem}

 In this text, $\Sch^G_{{free}/k}$ will denote the full subcategory of $\Sch^G_k$ whose objects are those schemes $X$ on which $G$ acts freely such that the quotient $X/G$ exists and is quasi-projective over $k$.
 The full subcategory of $\Sch^G_{{free}/k}$ consisting of smooth schemes will be denoted by $\Sm^G_{{free}/k}$.
 The previous result shows that if $U \in \Sch^G_{{free}/k}$, then $X \times U$ is also in $\Sch^G_{{free}/k}$ for every $G$-scheme $X$.